roahmlab/kinova_robust_control/roahm_trajectories/README.md

 There are certain rules that you should follow to send different types of trajectories to execute.
 That's why we implemented a trajectory manager to make sure the trajectory messages are formulated properly.
-The trajectory manager is running together with a controller instance and keeps listening to any new trajectory message.
+The trajectory manager is running together within the controller instance and keeps listening to any new trajectory message.
 It has a queue that stores all received trajectory messages and deal with them in sequence.
 If it receives a trajectory message that contains an invalid trajectory (we will explain what "invalid" means later), it will pop out a warning and IGNORE this trajectory.
 It is **YOUR RESPONSIBILITY** to make sure the rules are strictly followed.